Get E-Book

 }

-Another place where synchronous loading matters: startup ordering.
-Libraries that register process-level event handlers (like custom uncaughtException handlers or APM tools) rely on being required early in the entry point file.
-Because require() completes before the next line runs, you can guarantee that the error handler is installed before any other code executes.
-With async module loading, that guarantee gets harder to reason about.
+Startup ordering depends on the same property.
+Libraries that register process-level event handlers, such as custom uncaughtException handlers or APM tools, rely on being required early in the entry point.
+Because require() completes before the next line runs, the handler is installed before later CommonJS code in that file executes.

 Circular Dependencies